bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 ## How to use the template on Overleaf

-I prefer using Overleaf for all of my LaTeX compilation and I recommend it strongly since Johns Hopkins provides the premium account to all students for Overleaf.
-Premium Overleaf does fast compilation, allows sharing the project with multiple people (advisor, committee members, collaborator, labmates, friends, or family), and tracks history.
-You can recover the files if you break them (hopefully you won't).
-Follow one of the two approaches for getting started with this project on Overleaf.
+Since Johns Hopkins provides the [Overleaf premium](https://www.overleaf.com/learn/how-to/Overleaf_premium_features) account for all of its affiliates, I recommend using Overleaf for this template.
+Follow one of the two approaches to get started with this project on Overleaf.
+Then go through the 00-main.tex file and other files to see how the template is structured.

-- If the Overleaf version is outdated for some reason (Overleaf takes a bit of time to update the templates), then you can download/clone this repository from GitHub, and compress it as a zip file.
+-  You can download/clone this repository from GitHub, and compress it as a zip file.
 Go to Overleaf, Click on **New Project** -> **Upload Project**, then upload the zipped folder.
 You can now work on the project.

 - If you have your Overleaf and GitHub account linked and want to have copies of the project in both places, you can **fork** this repository.
 Then go to Overleaf and click on **New Project** -> **Import from GitHub**, it should list the forked project for listing.
 Once imported, you can start working on the project.